Expected Gradients of Maxout Networks and Consequences to Parameter Initialization: Experiments

 \paragraph{Data augmentation} There is no data augmentation for fully connected networks.
 For convolutional networks, for MNIST, Fashion MNIST and SVHN datasets we perform random translation, rotation and zoom of the input images.
 For CIFAR-10 and CIFAR-100, we additionally apply a random horizontal flip.

-\paragraph{Learning rate decay} In all experiments, we use the learning rate decay and choose the optimal initial learning rate for all network and initialization types based on their accuracy on the validation dataset.
+\paragraph{Learning rate decay} In all experiments, we use the learning rate decay and choose the optimal initial learning rate for all network and initialization types based on their accuracy on the validation dataset using grid search.
 The learning rate was halved every $n$th epoch.
 For SVHN, $n=10$, and for all other datasets, $n=100$.

 \paragraph{SGD with momentum} We use SGD with Nesterov momentum, with the momentum value of $0.9$.
 Specific dataset settings are the following. \begin{itemize} \item MNIST (fully-connected networks).
 Networks are trained for $600$ epochs.
 The learning rate is halved every $100$ epochs.
 Learning rates: maxout networks with maxout initialization: $0.002$, maxout networks with $c=0.1$: $0.002$, maxout networks with $c=2$: $2 \times 10^{-7}$, ReLU networks: $0.002$. \item Iris.
 Networks are trained for $500$ epochs.
 The learning rate is halved every $100$ epochs.
 Learning rates: maxout networks with maxout initialization: $0.01$, maxout networks with $c=0.1$: $0.01$, maxout networks with $c=2$: $4 \times 10^{-8}$, ReLU networks: $0.005$. \item MNIST (convolutional networks).
 Networks are trained for $800$ epochs.
 The learning rate is halved every $100$ epochs.
 Learning rates: maxout networks with maxout initialization: $0.009$, maxout networks with max-pooling initialization: $0.009$, maxout networks with $c=0.1$: $0.009$, maxout networks with $c=2$: $8 \times 10^{-6}$, ReLU networks: $0.01$. \item Fashion MNIST.
 Networks are trained for $800$ epochs.
 The learning rate is halved every $100$ epochs.
 Learning rates: maxout networks with maxout initialization: $0.004$, maxout networks with max-pooling initialization: $0.006$, maxout networks with $c=0.1$: $0.4$, maxout networks with $c=2$: $5 \times 10^{-6}$, ReLU networks: $0.01$. \item CIFAR-10.
 Networks are trained for $1000$ epochs.
 The learning rate is halved every $100$ epochs.
 Learning rates: maxout networks with maxout initialization: $0.004$, maxout networks with max-pooling initialization: $0.005$, maxout networks with $c=0.1$: $0.5$, maxout networks with $c=2$: $8 \times 10^{-8}$, ReLU networks: $0.009$. \item CIFAR-100.
 Networks are trained for $1000$ epochs.
 The learning rate is halved every $100$ epochs.
 Learning rates: maxout networks with maxout initialization: $0.002$, maxout networks with max-pooling initialization: $0.002$, maxout networks with $c=0.1$: $0.002$, maxout networks with $c=2$: $8 \times 10^{-5}$, ReLU networks: $0.006$. \item SVHN.
 Networks are trained for $150$ epochs.
 The learning rate is halved every $10$ epochs.
 Learning rates: maxout networks with maxout initialization: $0.005$, maxout networks with max-pooling initialization: $0.005$, maxout networks with $c=0.1$: $0.005$, maxout networks with $c=2$: $7 \times 10^{-5}$, ReLU networks: $0.005$. \end{itemize}